ryansturmer/ryansturmer.com/server/README.md

-These are the files for hosting the github webhook for updating the wobsite.
+These are the files for hosting the github webhook for updating the website.